 “The kids loved the Friendly Letter Boogie—that was a fun entertaining way to make the lesson stick.
 I still catch them doing it.” –Jennifer, NC

+The early elementary years are the perfect time to introduce children to writing a friendly letter.
 Part of writing a letter includes learning to format it properly.
-With all those headings and greetings and signatures, this can prove complicated for young children, who are still just learning about writing sentences and paragraphs.
+With all those headings and greetings and signatures, this can get complicated for young children, who are still just learning about writing sentences and paragraphs.

-Doin’ the “Friendly Letter Boogie”
+Let’s Do the “Friendly Letter Boogie”

+My granddaughter was excited to demonstrate the Friendly Letter Boogie!
 Your children will enjoy this movement activity to help them remember the parts of a friendly letter.

-Heading.
 At the very top of a friendly letter is the heading.
 The date goes here.
 Ask your child to pat her head to remember that the heading comes first.

-Greeting.
 Second comes the greeting, such as “Dear Grandma.”
 Extend and shake hands to “greet” each other.

-Body.
 Third is the body of the letter.
 Invite your child to wiggle her body to remember that the body of the letter comes next.